chrisallton/git-novice/_episodes/08-collab.md

 >
 > The Owner push commits to the repository without giving any information
 > to the Collaborator.
 How can the Collaborator find out what has changed with
 > command line?
-And on GitHub?
+And on GitLab?
 {: .challenge}

-> ## Comment Changes in GitHub
+> ## Comment Changes in GitLab
 >
 > The Collaborator has some questions about one line change made by the Owner and
 > has some suggestions to propose.
 >
-> With GitHub, it is possible to comment the diff of a commit.
+> With GitLab, it is possible to comment the diff of a commit.
 Over the line of
 > code to comment, a blue comment icon appears to open a comment window.
 >
-> The Collaborator posts its comments and suggestions using GitHub interface.
+> The Collaborator posts its comments and suggestions using GitLab interface.
 {: .challenge}

 > ## Version History, Backup, and Version Control
 >
 > Some backup software can keep a history of the versions of your files.
 They also
 > allows you to recover specific versions.
 How is this functionality different from version control?
-> What are some of the benifits of using version control, Git and GitHub?
+> What are some of the benifits of using version control, Git and GitLab?
 {: .challenge}